Format

 usr << html_encode(file2text(F))

-Note that the HTTP request is submitted using the GET method as opposed to the POST method.
-Support for POST may be added in the future.
+Note that the HTTP request is submitted using the GET method by default.

 See also